 How to stay motivated?

-A very good help is to enter the walking/jogging dates in your calendar, like I mentioned in the paragraph above.
+A very good help is to enter the walking/jogging dates on your calendar like I mentioned in the paragraph above.
 When you do that, it’s an agreement with yourself to do that task.
-When you have done the exercise, you tick it off in your calendar and write down for how long you were out walking/jogging.
-It’s quite motivating to see the progress of your training, so I recommend to have a special notebook where you write down the dates, the time and how many miles/kilometres you walked or jogged.
+When you have done the exercise, you tick it off on your calendar and write down for how long you were out walking/jogging.
+It’s quite motivating to see the progress of your training, so I recommend having a special notebook where you write down the dates, the time and how many miles/kilometers you walked or jogged.

 Another thing that helps you stay motivated is to decide a reward for yourself after having done the exercise.
 No, it should NOT be a chocolate bar or a glass of beer.
 Choose a reward that is good for your health like for example taking a relaxing bath, sit down on a couch listening to your favourite music or reading an exciting book for a short while before going on with your chores.

 For staying motivated in the long term, I suggest planning a bigger reward.
 For example, when having done regular exercises for a month, then your reward could be to visit a nice restaurant.
 Another reward could be, when having done regular exercises for whole six months, a weekend in a spa, visiting a great sports event or a musical or anything else you are longing for to do.